DIGITbrain/digitbrain.github.io/docs/adv/model_data.md

 ## Model Parameters

-Only a single instance of a Model can be bound in a DMA Tuple.
+Only a single instance of a Model can be bound in a Process.
 You can refer to its parameters, for example in your Docker-Compose [deploymentData](/attributes/microservice/#deployment-data), as `MODEL.PARAMETER`.
 See below for full examples.

 ## Data Parameters

-Since multiple instances of Data can be bound in a DMA Tuple, the process is not as simple as in the case of a model.
+Since multiple instances of Data can be bound in a Process, the process is not as simple as in the case of a model.

 First, define one or more [dataResource](/attributes/microservice/#data-resource)s.
 The `ID` of the Data Resource is important, so keep it in mind.
-Later, a publisher of a DMA Tuple that uses your Microservice will match each Data Resource you define with a concrete Data asset, so be sure to provide sufficient detail when defining your Data Resource.
+Later, a publisher of a Process that uses your Microservice will match each Data Resource you define with a concrete Data asset, so be sure to provide sufficient detail when defining your Data Resource.